g3nj1z/Jom-Belajar-Hack-Beginner/README.md

 Tenang Komuniti Sdn Bhd is a company registered under the Companies Commission of Malaysia, Registration No: 202201000789 (1446486-W) where they lead the branding of PARC Academy.

 # Workshop Tentative Schedule
-The following links is used to as test project for the workshop
+The following links is used as test project for the workshop.

 ## Day 1